 That can lead to moldy towels, fungus in the shower, and mildew odors permeating all your toiletries.
 Plus, you’re risking serious damage to your home with each shower.

-A dehumidifier can help correct that situation in a hurry.
-However, it can be hard to find a unit that’s compact enough to fit in your bathroom without being too weak to handle your humidity problem.
-Plus, it can be tricky to find something powerful enough to handle drastic fluctuations in moisture levels, especially if you’re shopping for a room with multiple users.
+…however, it can be hard to find a dehumidifier that’s compact enough to fit in your bathroom without being too weak to handle your humidity problem.

-This little unit is a great solution for steamy apartment bathrooms with poor ventilation, or for secondary bathrooms in houses.
+This little dehumidifier unit is a great solution for steamy apartment bathrooms with poor ventilation, or for secondary bathrooms in houses.
 It’s compact, quiet, and very affordable.
-We think it’s a great choice for rooms smaller than 10X10’.
+We think it’s a great choice for a bathroom smaller than 10X10’.

 Previous buyer said it was surprisingly effective in small spaces, and kept basic moisture concerns under control.
 If you’re strapped for cash, or tight for space, this is an excellent choice.

 It’s extremely compact.
-This unit is just over 6 inches wide, so it’s ideal for cramped spaces.
+This bathroom unit is just over 6 inches wide, so it’s ideal for cramped spaces.
 This will fit easily on the edge of a sink, or on a small shelf.
-At just about 1 pound, it’s also easy to move around when you’re cleaning.
+At just about 1 pound, it’s also easy to move around when you’re cleaning your bathroom.

 It’s very inexpensive.
 While the vast majority of dehumidifiers cost upwards of $100, this one costs just around the $50 mark.
-We think it’s a great preventive option for people who don’t have any serious mold or mildew concerns, but want to prevent any from occurring down the road, without investing in a full-size machine.
+We think it’s a great preventive option for people who don’t have any serious mold or mildew concerns in the bathroom but want to prevent any from occurring down the road, without investing in a full-size machine.

-It has a long power cord, ideal for rooms where power sources are few and far between.
-The cord is 5’10” long, so you should have no problems getting this one connected.
+It has a long power cord, ideal for a bathroom where power sources are few and far between.
+The cord is 5’10” long, so you should have no problems getting this dehumidifier connected.

-It’s very quiet, since there’s no internal compressor.
+This dehumidifier unit is very quiet since there’s no internal compressor.
 The compressor is the loudest component on a full-size dehumidifier.
-Previous buyers said this machine wasn’t any louder than a space heater or a fan running on a low setting.
-The low noise level makes it a smart choice for smaller rooms that are attached to a master bedroom, or for apartment bathrooms which are next to a bathroom with thin walls.
+Previous buyers said this machine wasn’t any louder than a space heater or a bathroom vent fan running on a low setting.
+The low noise level makes it a smart dehumidifier choice for smaller rooms that are attached to a master bedroom, or for apartment bathrooms which are next to a bathroom with thin walls.

-It’s not all that powerful.
-While most full-size units can pull at least 20-30 pints per day from your air, this one generally pulls 1 pint per 2-5 days.
+It’s not all that powerful a dehumidifier.
+While most full-size units can pull at least 20-30 pints per day from your air, this bathroom dehumidifier generally pulls 1 pint per 2-5 days.

-We don’t recommend it for larger bathrooms, or for spaces with very severe moisture problems.
+We don’t recommend this dehumidifier unit for larger bathrooms, or for spaces with very severe moisture problems.
 It’s a better choice for mold and mildew prevention in smaller bathrooms in apartments or condos, as well as secondary (smaller) bathrooms in houses.

-Some buyers found that it only pulled teaspoons of water out of their air, even in smaller spaces.
-Your results will vary depending on the specific conditions in your home.
+Some buyers found that this dehumidifier only pulled teaspoons of water out of their bathroom air, even in smaller spaces.
+Your results will vary depending on the specific conditions in your home bathroom.

-You can’t set a specific humidity level.
+You can’t set a specific humidity level for your bathroom.
 This one will work continuously until it’s full, and you can’t set a humidity level for it to bring your space to.
 That’s not a huge concern, since most bathrooms will never get bone dry.

 However, it does mean that this one will use power pretty much constantly.
 It’s not as efficient an energy user as units with programmable settings.